jenkinsci/conjur-credentials-plugin/README.md

 Before proceeding with the upgrade, ensure you back up:
 - Jenkins configuration files
-- Conjur policies and secrets
+- Secrets Manager policies and secrets
-- Any pipeline scripts that interface with Conjur
+- Any pipeline scripts that interface with Secrets Manager

 2. Review Deprecated Usage

 Audit your Jenkins setup for use of:
 - Deprecated credential definitions
 - Legacy environment variable injection (e.g. through older `withCredentials` wrappers)
-- Plugin configuration not aligned with the current Conjur plugin version
+- Plugin configuration not aligned with the current Conjur Credentials Plugin version

 Update or remove any deprecated patterns.

 3. Update the Plugin

-Upgrade the Jenkins Conjur plugin to the latest version:
+Upgrade the Jenkins Conjur Credentials Plugin to the latest version:
 - Navigate to `Manage Jenkins > Plugin Manager`
 - Search for `Conjur Secrets Plugin`
 - Update to the latest version

 4. Configure Global Credentials

-You can now add global Conjur credentials (previously option "Enable Context-Aware Credential Stores"):
+You can now add global credentials (previously option "Enable Context-Aware Credential Stores"):

 Edit your policy files and add a global credentials host like so:
 ```